ente0v1/CrackMaster/README.md

 4. Conditional Hashcat Execution:

-The script checks the user's choice for a status timer.
+The script checks the user's choice for a status timer:
-If "y", it executes hashcat with --status --status-timer=2 options, providing real-time status updates every 2 seconds.
+- If "y", it executes hashcat with --status --status-timer=2 options, providing real-time status updates every 2 seconds.
-Otherwise, it executes hashcat without the status timer.
+- Otherwise, it executes hashcat without the status timer.

 5. Saving Results:

-The script calls save_settings to store details about the successful cracking session (session name, wordlist path, wordlist name, mask, etc.).
+- The script calls save_settings to store details about the successful cracking session (session name, wordlist path, wordlist name, mask, etc.).
-It calls save_logs to organize and store session data and logs.
+- It calls save_logs to organize and store session data and logs.
 Overall, this code snippet demonstrates how the script facilitates cracking password hashes using a combination of a wordlist and a mask, allowing for more flexibility in password guessing.

 ## Useful one-liners for wordlist manipulation (from [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git))